-Flats 36 & 42 have timber framed windows that open into the common area, it is assumed that these windows are from the bathrooms of the flats, for future renovation works integrity of the compartmentation between flats and the common area needs to be considered e.g. fire-resistant glazing could be installed.
+Flat 48 & 56 has UPVC windows installed, it is assumed that these windows are from the bathrooms of the flats, for future renovation works integrity of the compartmentation between flats and the common area needs to be considered e.g. fire-resistant glazing could be installed.